Arishkamu/SWE_HW1/README.md

   - Finding the shortest path between two vertices in a planar unweighted graph.
 - **DAG Algorithm**
   - Finding the shortest path between two vertices in a directed acyclic graph.
+- **Naive Shortest Path Algorithm**
+  - Exhaustive search for finding the shortest path by generating all possible paths.
+Suitable for small graphs due to high time complexity.

 ## Time complexity